 The appellate court ruled that the custody and child support issues raised in the divorce case necessarily addressed the issue of paternity.
 Christopher could have denied Bonnie’s statements that he was the father’s child and asked for paternity testing during the divorce.
 Since he did not, he cannot bring a second, separate action on that issue, even though it might conclusively demonstrate that he was not the child’s father.

 If you have questions about contesting paternity after an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona paternity and family law attorneys have over 100 years of combined experience successfully representing clients in paternity and family law cases.
+Our Arizona paternity and family law attorneys have decades of combined experience successfully representing clients in paternity and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.